jdnrg/codebuilder/README.rst

 |Build Status| |Docs| |Version| |License|

-CodeBuilder is a CLI tool which allows developpers to use simple commands and helpers inside AWS CI/CD tools like CodePipeline and CodeBuild.
+CodeBuilder is a CLI tool which allows developers to use simple commands and helpers inside AWS CI/CD tools like CodePipeline and CodeBuild.